Human Versus Analogue Insulin for Youth With Type 1 Diabetes in Low-Resource Settings

 - Secondary Outcome Measures

-Glycemic control (HbA1c) baseline, 3, 6, 9 and 12 months after randomization Mean HbA1c lab result
+Glycemic Control (HbA1c) baseline, 3, 6, 9 and 12 months after randomization Mean HbA1c lab result reported as percent, which is typically how it is reported.

-Rate of Diabetic Ketoacidosis 6 months after randomization Hospitalization or Emergency Room Visit with primary diagnosis of Diabetic Ketoacidosis.
-This will be measured by self-report and confirmed through review of hospital records
+Rate of Diabetic Ketoacidosis (DKA) 6 and 12 months after randomization Hospitalization or Emergency Room Visit (serious adverse event) with primary diagnosis of Diabetic Ketoacidosis.
+This was measured by self-report and confirmed through review of hospital records

 Trial Locations